 Toklas mischievously describes the picnic sandwiches in the chapter “Food to which Aunt Pauline and Lady Godiva Led Us.”
 The title is a joke because Pauline and Godiva are Ford motorcars, the only brand Toklas and Stein ever owned.
 Stein was always the driver, and Toklas took care of the rest.

 The recipes for the picnic sandwiches are real, but whether or not Toklas and Stein ever dined on them is uncertain.
 They do not give any instances.
-Since many of the recipes were contributed by friends, it’s uncertain that Toklas or Stein contributed these.

 First Picnic Lunch

 A chicken is simmered in white wine with salt and parka.
 Ten minutes before the chicken is sufficiently cooked add ½ cup of finely chopped mushrooms.
 When cooked, remove the chicken and drain.
 Strain mushrooms.
 The juice may be kept in the refrigerator to be used as stock.
 Put the mushrooms in a bowl, add an equal quantity of butter, and work into a paste.
-This is very good as a sandwich spread or may be thoroughly mixed with the yolks of 3 hard-boiled eggs and put into the hard-boiled eggs, which have been cut in half.
+This is very good as a sandwich spread or may be thoroughly mixed with the yolks of 3 hard-boiled eggs and put into the hard-boiled eggs, which have been cut in half

 Second Picnic Lunch